Training & Technical Assistance Overview

 Visit our State Victim Assistance Academies page to learn more.

-Operated by the Office for Victims of Crime, the Human Trafficking Capacity Building Center seeks to strengthen human trafficking victim services in the United States by delivering free coaching and mentoring, and by providing a resource library, for organizations and federally recognized tribes.
+Operated by OVC, the Human Trafficking Capacity Building Center seeks to strengthen human trafficking victim services in the United States by delivering free coaching and mentoring, and by providing a resource library, for organizations and federally recognized tribes.
 The Center partners with organizations and tribes in a collaborative and creative process to build their capacity to serve all victims of human trafficking.
 Through custom coaching, the Center helps organizations and tribes build a community response, develop sustainment strategies, build capacity, and enhance victim services.

 Visit the Human Trafficking Capacity Building Center website to learn more and access these services.